mm-mazhar/mazhar/README.md

 - Utilizing Docker for streamlined deployment to the Railway Platform
 - Encapsulation of the entire application, including dependencies and environment, within a Docker container
 - Consistency across different environments, easy reproducibility, and simplified deployment with Docker
-- Providing a scalable and efficient solution for real estate professionals to gain valuable insights and make data-driven decisions in the real estate market.

 ## Deep Learning